r7ni/CodeCopier/README.md

 2. You can easily change the name of the output file `writtencode.txt` in the first few lines of the program.
 3. This script is designed to work without any libraries needed.
 You may add additional libraries to automatically copy the code to your clipboard.
 However, I decided against this as that would increase the complexity for newer users who may find this program helpful.
+4. If there any file extensions you wish to add to the placeholders you can message me at GitHub: r7ni.